Prof Peter Merriman

 Profile

-Peter Merriman is a human geographer specialising in cultural and historical geography, mobility studies, spatial theory, ands cultural heritage.
-He has written widely on geographies of mobility, roads and driving, and theoretical approaches to space and place.
+Peter Merriman is a human geographer specialising in cultural and historical geography, mobility studies, spatial theory, and cultural heritage.
+He has written widely on geographies of mobility, nationalism and national identity, and theoretical approaches to space and place.
 Until 2023 he led a major project on ports, coastal communities and trans-oceanic social and cultural connectivity.

 Pete joined Aberystwyth as a lecturer in 2005 and was awarded a personal chair in 2014.
 He completed his BA and PhD degrees at the University of Nottingham, and was a Lecturer at The University of Reading from 2000 to 2005.
 He is co-Director of the University's Centre for Transport and Mobility (CeTraM).